Spring Hill Real Estate

 Up until the 1980s, the city was largely agricultural, but General Motors built a now-defunct plant to build its Saturn cars here.
 With the new plant came an influx of new residents and businesses that helped turn Spring Hill into the thriving community that it is today.

 When it comes to dining, you can find everything from seafood and steak to international cuisines, like Mexican and Italian, in and around Spring Hill.
-Some local favorites are Delta Bound, Jonathan’s Grille, Frankie’s Pizza, Nelly’s Italian Café, and Venue Tenn.
+Some local favorites are Delta Bound, Jonathan’s Grille, and Frankie’s Pizza, Nelly’s Italian Café.
 For barbecue, that Southern staple, Jack of Hearts BBQ is a must.

 Spring Hill is home to several neighborhood parks and playgrounds, such as McLemore Park which features a small playground, basketball court, benches, grills, and picnic areas.
 Evans Park is home to the Pete Boyd Recreation Complex, which has multi-use athletic fields and concession stands.
 It also has a dog park, playground, and picnic pavilions.
 Harvey Park features a playground, walking trail, and picnic pavilions.